 The University's library has an array of physical and online resources (e-books, full-text and citation journal articles, and newspapers, etc.), including access to the CINAHL Complete database, to support all areas of curriculum, including nursing.
 Primo, the library's online catalog, provides searching for all of the library's physical holdings as well as direct access to most of the library's online resources.
 Signing in to Primo with your university log-on credentials is necessary to access the online resources.
-Additionally, CINAHL Complete and other online resources can be searched individually from the library's Search Resources page in My.Bushnell and through a link embedded in each nursing course in BeaconLearning.
 The library provides facilities for research, technology, and study.
 Library hours and services for students, policies and forms and directory of library staff are easily accessible from the University's library webpage.

-- The circulation desk phone number is 541-684-7233 and is available during all open hours. - If you have questions or concerns, call the front desk number or send email to Librarian@bushnell.edu - The AnswerLand library help service is available 24/7
+- The circulation desk phone number is 541-684-7233 and is available during all open hours. - If you have questions or concerns, call the front desk number or send email to Librarian@bushnell.edu

 The Using CINAHL Effectively PowerPoint is available in BeaconLearning in all nursing courses.
-This PowerPoint provides a step by step guide on how to log in, navigate, and conduct a literature search in the CINAHL database.
+This PowerPoint provides a step-by-step guide on how to log in, navigate, and conduct a literature search in the CINAHL database.